AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 print('The density of water at '+ut.sig(u.Quantity(20,u.degC),3) +' is '+ut.sig(DensityWater(u.Quantity(20,u.degC)),4)+'.')
 ```

-    The density of water at 20.0 celsius is 998.2 kg/m³.
+    The density of water at 20.0 Celsius is 998.2 kg/m³.

 ---

 ## Pipe Database

 The [`pipedatabase`](https://github.com/AguaClara/AguaClara_design/blob/master/pipedatabase.py) file in the `AguaClara_design` has many useful functions concerning pipe sizing.
 It provides functions that calculate actual pipe inner and outer diameters given the nominal diameter of the pipe.
-Note that nominal diameter just means the diameter that it is called (hence the discriptor "nominal") and thus a 1 inch nominal diameter pipe might not have any dimensions that are actually 1 inch!
+Note that nominal diameter just means the diameter that it is called (hence the descriptor "nominal") and thus a 1 inch nominal diameter pipe might not have any dimensions that are actually 1 inch!

 ```python